Buddytheelff/webmapping/Chapter10/readme.md

 ###### Figure 2.9: Comparing the two chart versions using the inspector

-> ### **Create a bar chart or alternative data visualization that clearly expresses the attribute values shown on the choropleth map and is classed using your choropleth classification scheme.**
+> ### **Create a bar chart or alternative data visualization that clearly expresses the attribute values shown on the choropleth map and is classed using the choropleth classification scheme.**

 ## Activity 10

-1. Join your CSV attribute data to your GeoJSON geospatial data and map one of the attributes in your Activity 9 basemap as a choropleth.
+1. Join the CSV attribute data to the GeoJSON geospatial data and map one of the attributes in the Activity 9 basemap as a choropleth.
-2. Create a coordinated visualization that supports your choropleth map by providing a sensible alternative view of the data.
+2. Create a coordinated visualization that supports the choropleth map by providing a sensible alternative view of the data.
-3. Annotated your coordinated visualization with a title, and either value labels or one or more axes.
+3. Annotated the coordinated visualization with a title, and either value labels or one or more axes.
+4. Zip a conpy of your working folder and upload it to Canvas.
+The folder should include the `index.html`, `main.js` in the `js`folder, `style.css` in the `css` folder and _D3_ library and `topojson.js` lib in your `lib` folder.
-4. Commit and sync your _unit-3_ directory with the commit message "Activity 10".
+5.  **Optional** Commit and sync your _unit-3_ directory with the commit message "Activity 10".

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._